 Maple Soy Glaze

-This delicious glaze marries the richness of maple syrup with savory soy sauce, creating a delightful sweetness.
-To make it, combine ½ cup of maple syrup, ¼ cup of soy sauce, and a teaspoon of minced garlic.
-Brush it on the salmon before cooking, and enjoy the complex flavors that emerge.
+This one mixes maple syrup and soy sauce for a rich sweet and salty combo. just stir ½ cup maple syrup, ¼ cup soy sauce and a teaspoon of minced garlic. brush it on before cooking and enjoy the flavor.

 Teriyaki Glaze

-A classic favorite, teriyaki glaze adds a savory, slightly sweet profile to salmon.
-Mix together ¼ cup soy sauce, ¼ cup mirin, and 2 tablespoons of brown sugar.
-Cook it gently until it reduces and thickens, then apply to the salmon for a delectable finish.
+You cant go wrong with teriyaki. mix ¼ cup soy sauce, ¼ cup mirin and 2 tablespoons brown sugar. heat gently until it thickens and brush over the salmon for a yummy finish.

 Citrus and Herb Glaze

-This refreshing glaze features bright citrus flavors combined with fragrant herbs.
-Combine the juice and zest of one orange and one lemon with 2 tablespoons of olive oil, a tablespoon of honey, and a handful of chopped fresh herbs like parsley or cilantro.
-This citrusy blend adds a vibrant touch to any salmon dish.
+This one is light and fresh with citrus and herbs. combine the juice and zest of one orange and one lemon with 2 tablespoons olive oil, 1 tablespoon honey and a handful of chopped parsley or cilantro. it gives a bright flavor to the salmon.

 Pairing Recommendations